canalplus/rx-player/doc/reference/API_Reference.md

 The point of this page is to provide an easier-to-navigate page than the [API documentation](../api/Overview.md) for when you're already familiar with it.

-API are splitted here in multiple categories depending on if they are properties, methods, events and so on.
+APIs are split here in multiple categories depending on whether they are properties, methods, events and so on.

 ## Constructor